 I’ve tried to run my code, but all I get are exceptions like the ones below:

 Looking through the exception details can give you lots of information.
 In the example above you can see the connection information the application is trying to use; queue manager name, connection mode and host name and port.
 It also gives you some information on what the problem might be.
 On the seventh line you can see the return code issued for the point the application failed, in this case 2035.
-A list of MQ reason codes is documented here
+A list of MQ reason codes is documented in the IBM MQ Docs.

 The IBM MQ queue manager error logs are a great place to get more detail on the problem that occurred.
 Essentially, we’re looking for the queue managers perspective of what went wrong.
 The error logs are located in the MQ data directory on the system where the queue manager is running.

 In Docker containers: